 A good book is hard to find – welcome to the New Rules of Lifting

-New Rules of Lifting (NRL) is a book that caused a profound impact on me.
-It changed my body and to a certain degree changed my life.
-I’ve always been interested in lifting weights but before I read this book, my previous trials all ended in failure.
+New Rules of Lifting (NRL) had an very positive effect on me.
+It changed my body and helped to change my life.
+I’ve always been interested in lifting weights before and had no idea how to do it; always ended in failure.
 I went to the gym lifted a few weights looked at myself in the mirror and left.
 To my surprise there were never any results!
 I had a weak back and knee, now I am impressed how strong they are.
 I see many guys who walk in and out of the gym without having any idea how to lift.
 I know exactly what that feels like; I’ve been there.

 Lifting may appear to be easy at first but it can be deceiving.
 Lifting needs tenacious persistence and in order to keep you inspired you really need a guide.
 The great thing about this book is that it explains lifting to those who never done it before.
 It gives you knowledge on how to lift and keep lifting.
 There are a few building blocks such as body mechanics, nutrition, scheduled routines, and other points that are fundamental if you want results.